Tynker-Computer-Networks/TNK-M16-C128-SAS/SA2/tutorial.md

-Get the User Data on Dashboard
+Fetch the User Data on the Dashboard
 ======================
 In this activity, you will perform XSS attack using script from other server to get the user information.